lanl/Tardigrade-examples/README.rst

 .. software-requirements-description-start-do-not-remove

-This repository uses the `WAVES`_ computational workflow tool (which utilizes the `SCons`_ automate build system) to configure and exectute upscaling workflows.
+This repository uses the `WAVES`_ computational workflow tool (which utilizes the `SCons`_ automated build system) to configure and execute upscaling workflows.
 Workflows contained in this repository use a wide array of software.
 As such, basic description is provided for how to properly install and link required software.